datadryad/dryad-app/app/views/layouts/_what_we_do.html.md

 | Support Data Reuse |  | X | Focus researchers on describing methods and explaining ways to reuse their datasets                                                           |
 | Satisfies Data Availability Requirements |  | X | Many publishers and funders require researchers to make their data available.
 Dryad is an readily accepted and easy way to comply             |

-## History
+### History

 Dryad's original iteration launched in 2009 and was built upon the open-source DSpace repository software.
 In 2019, Dryad merged with Dash, a data publication service developed at the [University of California Curation Center](http://www.cdlib.org/uc3) (UC3), a program at [California Digital Library](http://www.cdlib.org) (CDL).
+See more about [the origins of Dryad](/stash/about#origins).